TRZLedgerFoundation/templates/community/supabase-auth/README.md

 - Your Supabase project doesn't support Web3 auth (check if you're on a supported plan)
 - The `window.solana` provider isn't properly connected

-#### "Solana wallet not detected"
+#### "Trezoa wallet not detected"

-Make sure you have a Solana wallet extension installed (Phantom, Solflare, etc.) and that it's enabled in your browser.
+Make sure you have a Trezoa wallet extension installed (Phantom, Solflare, etc.) and that it's enabled in your browser.

 ## Protected Routes